RickRinewalt/pipeline/README.md

 # Shameless vibe-coding CI/CD pipeline
-- Details of the current development pipeline I'm using.
+High-level details of the current development pipeline I'm using.
 Expect this to evolve as tweaks and improvements are made.

 ```mermaid
 graph LR